bloomreach/web-code-samples/README.md

 ## Contributing

 Contributions are very welcome.
-Please read the principles above and open a pull request and one of our team members will help get it reviewed and merged
+Please read the guidelines above and open a pull request and one of our team members will help get it reviewed and merged